MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcpropertygridproperty-class.md

 ### <a name="remarks"></a>Açıklamalar

-##  <a name="onctlcolor"></a>  CMFCPropertyGridProperty::OnCtlColor
+## <a name="cmfcpropertygridpropertyonctlcolor"></a><a name="onctlcolor"></a>CMFCPropertyGridÖzellik::OnCtlColor

-Bir özelliğin arka plan rengi ile doldurmak için fırça alması gerekir framework tarafından çağırılır.
+Bir özelliğin arka plan rengini doldurmak için bir fırça almak gerektiğinde çerçeve tarafından çağrılır.

 ```
 virtual HBRUSH OnCtlColor(